posted April 05, 2022

 Now that you know how easy (and delicious!) it is to cook eggs on the smoker, check out these other tasty smoked eggs recipes from Hey Grill Hey.

 Smoked Eggs Recipe

 Once your eggs are smoked and fully chilled, you can enjoy them however you like!
 My personal preference is to make them into Smoked Deviled Eggs, but they are delicious as-is or sprinkled with a little Homemade Sweet Rub.
 You can also purchase Sweet Rub from the Hey Grill Hey Store and have it delivered straight to your door.

 - 12 eggs

+- Smoke.
 Place the eggs directly on the grill grates, close the lid, and cook for 30 minutes.

+- Chill.
 Remove the cooked eggs and place immediately into an ice bath.
 Chill completely.

-Reduce the heat on your smoker to 175 degrees F.
+- Peel and reduce temperature.
+Peel the eggs and reduce the heat on your smoker to 175 degrees F.

+- Enjoy.
 Eat the eggs as is, season with BBQ seasoning, or make into smoked deviled eggs (link in recipe notes).